sophieboyle1/computational-theory/README.md

 - **Edge cases** such as short words and repeated characters were handled appropriately.
 - **Performance** was good for processing a dictionary of words, but could be optimized further for larger datasets (e.g., by using parallel processing).
-- All **valid words** were correctly verified against the NLTK dictionary, ensuring real-world applicability of the results.
+- All words were loaded from a pre-cleaned local file, ensuring they were valid and usable without external verification.

 ---